Get an Appointment with a Lawyer Now

 Fees

-Use of a children’s contact service is not free, but there are options for those who are on a low income or in financial hardship.
-Parties usually share the costs.
-Private agencies are more expensive than government-funded centres.
+Use of a children’s contact service is not free, but there are options for those who are on a low income or in financial hardship, and Parties will often share the associated costs.
+The services of private agencies are also more expensive than government-funded centres.

 Preparing for supervised contact